United Center: Ice hockey

+In 2017, it hosted the 2017 NCAA Division I Frozen Four on April 6–8, which was the first Frozen Four in history to be hosted in the state of Illinois.
+On October 2, 2024, the NCAA announced the Frozen Four would return to the arena in 2028.

+Both the 2017–18 and 2018–19 seasons saw the United Center hosting the University of Wisconsin Badgers and Notre Dame Fighting Irish rivalry game.

-The Illinois State High School Hockey Championships are hosted at the United Center yearly for the Blackhawk Cup.
+The Illinois State High School Hockey Championships are hosted at the United Center yearly for the Blackhawk Cup, and starting in 2024 the Northern Illinois Hockey League also hosted their championships at the United Center.

 NCAA basketball

-In addition to 41 Bulls and Blackhawks games each year, United Center has hosted other sporting events such as University of Illinois basketball, the Big Ten men's basketball tournament (from the first tournament in 1998 to 2001, then in odd-numbered years from 2003 to 2007 and again in 2013 and 2015), the Men's NCAA basketball tournament (hosted six times, including 2022), the Roundball Classic, and the Great Eight Classic.
+In addition to 41 Bulls and Blackhawks games each year, the United Center has hosted other sporting events such as University of Illinois basketball, the Big Ten men's basketball tournament (from the first tournament in 1998 to 2001, then in odd-numbered years from 2003 to 2007 and again in 2013, 2015, 2019 and 2023), the NCAA men's basketball tournament (hosted six times, including 2022), the Champions Classic (in 2013, 2015, 2017 and 2023), the Roundball Classic, and the Great Eight Classic.

 Professional wrestling

-United Center was also the site of the World Wrestling Federation pay-per-view SummerSlam in 1994—the first major event held inside the building, and also the only major event held in the building by WWE, as they have traditionally held their Chicago events at Allstate Arena.
-It also hosted the last of WCW's annual Spring Stampede pay-per-view in 2000.
-On March 3, 2018, WWE returned to United Center for the first time in over 20 years with a "Road to WrestleMania" house show.
+The United Center was also the site of the known then as the World Wrestling Federation pay-per-view SummerSlam in 1994—the first major event held inside the building, and also the last televised major event from the promotion held in the building for 31 years, now known as the WWE, as they have traditionally held their Chicago events at Allstate Arena.
+It also hosted the last of WCW's annual Spring Stampede pay-per-views in 2000.
+On March 3, 2018, WWE returned to the United Center for the first time in over 20 years with a Raw brand "Road to WrestleMania" house show.

 During a special episode of AEW Dynamite, titled Fight For the Fallen on July 28, 2021, Tony Schiavone announced that All Elite Wrestling (AEW) would host the second episode of their television series, AEW Rampage, at the United Center on August 20, 2021, subtitled "The First Dance" in what would be the first televised wrestling event to take place in the United Center since 2000.
-The event marked Chicago native CM Punk's AEW debut and return to professional wrestling.
+The event marked Chicago native CM Punk's AEW debut and return to professional wrestling after a retirement of 7 years from the sport.
 AEW also held another event at the United Center in partnership with New Japan Pro-Wrestling (NJPW) on June 26, 2022, titled AEW×NJPW: Forbidden Door.
+AEW then hosted the premiere of AEW Collision on Saturday, June 17, 2023, with the return of CM Punk being a headliner for the event.
+The venue also hosted the AEW pay-per-view All Out on September 3, 2023.

+On February 28, 2026 WWE will host their annual Elimination Chamber.
+This will be the first time WWE will be back at the United Center since 2018, and the first PLE since the aforementioned SummerSlam in 1994.